-Ms Penny Vinjevold (Deputy Director-General: Further Education and Training (FET), DOE) addressed the Committee She explained that the recapitalisation of the Further Education and Training Colleges (FET Colleges) was aiming to address the problem of unemployed youth in the country.
+Ms Penny Vinjevold (Deputy Director-General: Further Education and Training (FET), DOE) addressed the Committee She explained that the recapitalisation of the Further Education and Training Colleges (FET

+Colleges) was aiming to address the problem of unemployed youth in the country.
 At present 87% of children were enrolled in secondary schools, and the FET colleges had the least enrolment in South Africa.
 The Department aimed to improve the quality of the programmes offered and increase the enrolment in the colleges.
 The old N1 to N6 programs were out of date and were not leading to employment.
 These programmes would be phased out from 2007.
 The FET colleges did have the capacity and infrastructure, Treasury had given R1,9 billion for the recapitalisation process and thirteen new programmes would be introduced in 2007.

 Against this backdrop, this college report seeks to pit the recapitalisation amount received by the college against the average amounts received by colleges nationally and provincially.
 From the Management table in Section 1 we see that the national average was R39,316,380.
-The provincial average in the Western Cape was R37,884,167, while this particular college received an amount of R 40,850,000.
-This is higher than the provincial and national averages.
+The provincial average in the Western Cape was R37,884,167 while this particular college received an amount of R 26,070,000.
+This is significantly lower than the provincial and national averages.
 Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, however, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country are not strictly comparable.
-A sizeable proportion of the fund in this college was spent on: building new classrooms (35%), purchasing equipment (33%) developing/purchasing curriculum/programme materials (11%) and upgrading of college sites (10%).
+West Coast College's most significant areas of spending were on building new classrooms (56%), new equipment (17%) and classroom upgrades (14%).